 Development Character: The scale of new development will vary depending on location within the CBD and will be determined by appropriate height and massing, particularly near historic districts.
-Incorporate risk reduction and adaptation strategies in the built environment.

 MIXED USE DOWNTOWN CORE NEIGHBORHOOD

 Goal: Encourage and support a compact, walkable, transit-oriented, mixed-use neighborhood at the core of the city.